kmamis/early_stage_cancer_cfDNA/README.md

 cfDNA_Mattox_2023.mat

-Data on the concentrations (ng/mL) for total and leukocyte-shed cfDNA for healthy inidividuals and stage I-III pancreatic and ovarian cance patients from
+Data on the concentrations (ng/mL) for total and leukocyte-shed cfDNA for healthy individuals and stage I-III pancreatic and ovarian cancer patients from
 Mattox AK, Douville C, Wang Y, et al. The Origin of Highly Elevated Cell-Free DNA in Healthy Individuals and Patients with Pancreatic, Colorectal, Lung, or Ovarian Cancer.
 Cancer Discov 2023;13:2166–79. https://doi.org/10.1158/2159-8290.CD-21-1252.
 This file contains the following matrices, each one having 5 columns: